drgzkr/global-states-event-memory/README.md

 ## Analysis Notebook

-`UPDATE_NAME.ipynb` is the single notebook that reproduces all main figures and statistical results in the paper.
+`Global_Brain_States_and_Hippocampal_Memory.ipynb` is the single notebook that reproduces all main figures and statistical results in the paper.
 It is structured as follows:

 | Section | Contents |
 |---|---|